habitat-sh/habitat/BUILDING.md

 https://static.rust-lang.org/rustup.sh | sh`.
 Additionally, the project
 maintainers use [rustfmt](https://github.com/rust-lang-nursery/rustfmt) for code formatting.
-If you are submitting changes, please ensure that your work has been run through rustfmt.
+If you are submitting changes, please ensure that your work has been run through the latest version of rustfmt.
 An easy way to install it (assuming you have Rust installed as above), is to run `cargo install rustfmt` and adding `$HOME/.cargo/bin` to your `PATH`.

 ## Ubuntu: Xenial

 This installation method uses as many packages from Ubuntu as possible.
 If you'd like to build additional components from source, see the next section.

 ```
 apt-get update && apt-get install -y --no-install-recommends \